 Some sources claim they’re harmful and linked to health conditions such as cancer, while others insist that cooking with nonstick cookware is completely safe.

-Nonstick cookware, such as frypans and saucepans, has been coated with a material called polytetrafluoroethylene (PTFE), commonly known as Teflon.
+Nonstick cookware, such as frying pans and saucepans, gets coated with a material called polytetrafluoroethylene (PTFE), commonly known as Teflon.

 The nonstick surface makes Teflon-coated cookware convenient to use and easy to clean.
-It also requires little oil or butter, making it a healthy way to cook and fry food.
+It also requires little oil or butter, making it a low fat way to cook and fry food.

 However, over the past decade, the safety of nonstick cookware has been under investigation.